ProjectTEST-AI/MPC-documentary/docs/Mach-C/Mach-C_Docs.Chapter-6.md

 # Mach-C structure documentation

-This page covers the strtucture of the encoding method used within the Mach-C language (Chapter 6).
+This page covers the strtucture of the encoding method used within the Mach-C language (Chapter 6 - LEFT UNFINSIHED).

 **(This documentation covers the `interpreted` code's structure and commands.)**